 Accepts local and remote requests: The Product Application Server accepts requests over its local and remote interfaces.
 The requests over its local interfaces come from the local components (web server applications and enterprise beans).
 The Product Application Server receives these requests directly.
 The requests over its remote interfaces come from clients.
-The Product Application Server receives these requests these requests these requests indirectly by means of the Product Java 2 SDK.
+The Product Application Server receives these requests indirectly by means of the Product Java 2 SDK.